vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

    local-as is prepended to the AS_PATH when transmitting local-route updates to this peer.

-   Note that replace-as can only be specified if no-prepend is.
-   This command is only allowed for eBGP peers.
+   .. note:: This command is only allowed for eBGP peers.

 .. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> passive

    Configures the BGP speaker so that it only accepts inbound connections from, but does not initiate outbound connections to the peer or peer group.

 .. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> ttl-security hops <number>

    This command enforces Generalized TTL Security Mechanism (GTSM), as specified in :rfc:`5082`.
 With this command, only neighbors